 In the morning, you will have the opportunity to discover the Buccaneer Cove that is located just north of James Bay.
 In the afternoon, you will be taken to Rabida Island.

-• The Endemic is as beautiful on the inside as it is on the outside.
+• It's time to fly to the Galápagos and board your boat!
+The Endemic is as beautiful on the inside as it is on the outside.
 It offers stylish social areas on the yacht for guests to enjoy.
 An airy sundeck with lounge chairs is perfect for relaxing or enjoying a cold drink after a long day visiting the islands.
 Inside, the tasteful bar/lounge is a multi-purpose area where meals are served, briefings are held, stories are told, and new friends are made.
-The Endemic also features a TV lounge with comfortable furniture and wide-screen television with a DVD and Blu-ray player, perfect for families with kids who want to see a movie during the occasional downtime between island visits.
+The Endemic also features a TV lounge with comfortable furniture and a wide-screen television with a DVD and Blu-ray player, perfect for families with kids who want to see a movie during the occasional downtime between island visits.

 • On Isabela Island, visit the Arnaldo Tupiza Breeding Center of Isabela, infant and juvenile giant tortoises can be seen until they are ready to be released and survive in the wild.